giantjs/giant-developer-guide/src/data-structures.md

 `$data.Hash`
 ------------

 The base class for any component that stores and processes complex data is `$data.Hash`.

-The purpose of `Hash` is serve as a common denominator for converting more specific data structures based on it to each other.
+> The purpose of `Hash` is serve as the lowest common denominator for converting more specific data structures based on it to each other.

 Through `Hash` we're able to convert a `Collection` into a `Dictionary`, `Dictionary` to `Tree`, and so on, as long as they share the same base class, `Hash`.

 Internally, `Hash` maintains the buffer for the data being operated on, (`items`, which is either an `Object` or `Array`) and implements very generic methods for manipulating the hash, including clearing, cloning, low-level data access, etc.